 04. Out-of-place Visuals

 Once you focus in on your target demographic, really consider what kind of visuals will appeal to them, without being stereotypical.
-This may seem difficult, but think about how what might appeal to children would not be acceptable for a corporate branding.
+This may seem difficult, but think about how what might appeal to children would not be acceptable for corporate branding.

 You need to choose fonts, colors and imagery that will be suitable for your brand and audience.
 Avoid any cliche outdated stock photos and bad quality images as these will drastically decrease the impact and professionalism of your brand.
 Instead have a look through Canva’s extensive selection of free images to add to your next project.